 No secondary liens

-Your lender might need to certify that there are no liens, such as unpaid contract work, second mortgages, IRS, or outstanding HOA dues, on your property before you can cancel PMI.
+Your lender might need to certify that there are no liens, such as unpaid contract work, second mortgages, federal taxes, or outstanding HOA dues, on your property before you can cancel PMI.

 In addition to meeting the LTV requirements for PMI removal, your lender may also require a minimum payment history or loan tenure, known as a “seasoning” requirement.
 According to Fannie Mae, loans between two and five years must have a 75% LTV or less to be eligible for PMI removal, or 80% or less if the loan is greater than five years.